SabuhiKarimov/calculatorApp/README.md

-in calculators have + , - , * , / operations
+in calculators have addition , substraction , multiplication and division methods